How to end a fixed term tenancy early

 return the keys

-explain you've left and can't pay rent
+explain you've left and cannot pay rent

 remove your belongings and leave the property in good condition